KloudCell/Cloud-Skills-Boost/Labs/Cheatsheets/GSP1200/CHEATSHEET.md

 # **To be done using Cloud Shell & Jupyter lab**

-- Run below cmd in Cloud Shell and click the link generated to open the Jupyter Lab
+- Run below cmd in Cloud Shell and click on the generated link to navigate to the Jupyter Lab

 ```
 wget https://raw.githubusercontent.com/KloudCell/Cloud-Skills-Boost/main/resources/common_code.sh 2> /dev/null